xamatic/Youtube-Viewer/README.md

-🎵 Chats Mood Changer (Chrome Extension)
-Chats Mood Changer is a Manifest V3 Chrome extension that automatically synchronizes your current YouTube or YouTube Music vibe with your chat profiles.
-It detects what you're listening to and updates your "mood" status on compatible chat platforms in real-time.

-🚀 Features
+🚀 Key Features
-Automatic Detection: Watches YouTube and YouTube Music tabs for track changes.

-Privacy-Friendly: Uses YouTube's oEmbed system—no API keys or Google login required.

-Lightweight: Runs in the background with minimal resource impact.

-Seamless Integration: Formats track titles and channel info into a clean mood string and pushes it to your chat profile.

-🛠️ How It Works
-Detection: A content script monitors the URL and page state of YouTube tabs.

-Metadata: The extension fetches the song title and artist via the oEmbed API.

-Synchronization: The background script broadcasts this metadata to any open, compatible chat tabs.

-Update: The chat content script performs a POST request to the site's profile endpoint (/system/action/action_profile.php) to save your new mood.
+Real-Time Sync: Instantly watches for video changes and updates your status.

+No API Key Needed: Uses YouTube's oEmbed system to pull metadata securely without complex setups.

+Low Overhead: A lightweight background script handles the heavy lifting, keeping your browser fast.

+Privacy-Focused: No tracking, no analytics—just your music and your chat.

-📦 Local Installation (Developer Mode)
+🛠️ Installation Guide (Manual/Developer Mode)
-If you are installing this from the source code, follow these steps:
+Since this version is currently in source format, follow these steps to get it running in under 60 seconds:

-Download the Code: Clone this repository or download the ZIP file and extract it to a folder on your computer.
+Download the Source: * Clone this repository or download the .zip file and extract it to a dedicated folder.

-Open Extensions Page: In Google Chrome, navigate to chrome://extensions.
+Open Chrome Extensions: * In your address bar, type chrome://extensions/ and hit Enter.

-Enable Developer Mode: Toggle the switch in the top right corner to "On."
+Enable Developer Mode: * Toggle the switch in the top-right corner to ON.

-Load Unpacked: Click the "Load unpacked" button in the top left.
+Load the Extension: * Click the "Load unpacked" button in the top-left.

-Select Folder: Navigate to and select the folder containing the extension files (where manifest.json is located).
+Select the folder where you extracted the files (the folder containing manifest.json).

-🧪 Testing the Flow
-Open a compatible chat page and ensure you are logged in.

-Open a YouTube or YouTube Music video in a separate tab.

-Change the video or play a new song.

-Refresh or check your profile on the chat site; your mood should reflect the current video title.

-📝 Technical Notes & Configuration
-File Structure
-manifest.json: Extension configuration (MV3).

-background.js: Handles shared state and cross-tab communication.

-youtube-content.js: Injected into YouTube to detect video changes.

-chat-content.js: Injected into chat sites to handle the actual profile update.

-Custom Endpoints
-The extension is pre-configured to communicate with /system/action/action_profile.php.
-If your target chat site uses a different URL structure for profile updates, you must update the APPLY_ENDPOINTS constant inside chat-content.js.

-🛡️ Privacy & Data
-This extension is designed with privacy in mind:

-Data Usage: It only reads YouTube metadata (Title/Artist).

-No Tracking: No analytics or third-party tracking scripts are included.

-Data Destination: Mood data is sent only to the specific chat endpoints you are currently logged into.
+Confirm: * The Chats Mood Changer icon should now appear in your extension list!